kubewarden/docs/docs/operator-manual/monitor-mode.md

 The `monitor` mode is a way to deploy policies to the cluster so that:

-1. The policy accepts all requests, as if the policy was not installed.
+1. The policy accepts all requests, as if the policy wasn't installed.
 1. The `policy-server` traces the policy normally.
 Details are included in the trace on whether the request would have been rejected, or if a mutation would have been proposed by the policy.